Placer County Small Claims Court, California

 Placer County Small Claims Court

 All claims must be filed before the statute of limitations has run.
 The statute of limitations is a legal term that means the time someone has to file a claim.
-The statute of limitations is different depending on the type of case.
-If the plaintiff suffered personal injury, the statute is two years from the injury (or when you learned of the injury).
-(A child has two years from the date of his or her eighteenth birthday).
+The time limit varies depending on the type of the case.
+If you were hurt, you have two years from the date of the injury or the date the injury is discovered to file your claim.
+(A child has two years from the date of his or her eighteenth birthday to file a case).
 If the defendant broke an oral contract, the plaintiff must file the case within two years of the breach.
-If the contract was written, you have three years from the date the contract was breached or broken to file the case.
-If you lost money because you were tricked or lied to, you have three years from when you learn of the deceit to file your case.
-It can be very difficult to find out when the statute of limitations begins to run.
-It is better to file your case sooner, and let the judge decide, rather than later and lose having your case heard.
+If there is a written contract, the plaintiff has three years to file the case from the date the defendant breached the contract.
+If the defendant committed fraud, the plaintiff has three years from when the plaintiff first learned of the fraud.
+It is often difficult to find out when it is too late to file.
+It is better to file sooner, rather than later, and let the judge decide.

 Small Claims Court cases are heard in 2 courthouses across the County.
 The website address for Placer County Superior Court (which will have more information for small claims court cases) is: www.placer.courts.ca.gov.
 Here are the following locations where Small Claims Court cases are heard in Placer County: